How To Ship Prefabricated Building Modules

 Permits & Approvals

 Secure all necessary permits for oversized/heavy cargo transport within the UK and internationally.
-This includes road permits (e.g., from the relevant UK local authority), port permits, and potentially customs documentation.
+This encompasses road permits (obtained from relevant UK local authorities), port permits, and potentially complex customs documentation.
+Allow ample lead time for permit acquisition.

 Choosing the Right Transport Method